-The monastery of Panagia Karydiani is an unknown, but historic monastery located 6km west of Mythi village, on the southern slopes of Lasithi Mountains.
-The monastery is situated in an elevated area (at an altitude of 750m) with incredible views to sea and mountain.
-It belongs to the monastery of Faneromeni.
+The monastery of Panagia Karydiani is an unknown, but historic monastery located at position Karydi, 6km west of the village Mythi, on the southern slopes of Lassithi Mountains.
+The monastery is situated in an elevated area, at an altitude of 750m, with incredible views to sea and mountain.
+It is a dependency of the monastery of Panagia Faneromeni at Gournia.

 Panagia Karydiani is not currently inhabited by monks, but it is operated by the parish of Mythi.
-The church was formerly dedicated to the Birth of Virgin Mary, but now it dedicated to the Spring of Life.
-It celebrates, however, at all feasts related to Virgin Mary, such as the Assumption (15 August), the Nativity (8 September) and the Presentation of Christ (2 February).
+The church was formerly dedicated to the Nativity of the Virgin Mary, but now it dedicated to the Life Giving Spring (Zoodochos Pigi).
+It celebrates, however, at all feasts related to Virgin Mary, such as the Dormition (15 August), the Nativity (8 September) and the Presentation of Christ at the Temple (2 February).

 The church is stone built and the old frescoes haven’t survived.
 The temple is surrounded by old monk cells and the other buildings of the monastery complex.